 The fuse box is opposite the door, over the radiator, under a panel attached by magnets.
 Each circuit is labelled and the switches just need to be toggled back to the ‘on’ position if they trip out, which may happen if a light bulb blows.

 Fire Extinguishers and Blankets

-There are three powder extinguishers. all suitable for both ordinary and electrical fires - one in the towel recess between the cooker and the boiler in the kitchen area, one on the staircase and one upstairs in the wardrobe cupboard.
+There are two powder extinguishers. suitable for both ordinary and electrical fires - one in the towel recess between the cooker and the boiler in the kitchen area, and one on the staircase .
 There is also a fire blanket for smothering cooking fires hanging on the wall cupboard to the left of the sink in the kitchen area.